GreenDamTan/fastapi-dls_mirror/README.md

 - Make sure your timezone is set correct on you fastapi-dls server and your client

+**HA Setup Notes**

+- make sure you're using same configuration on each node
+- use same `instance.private.pem` and `instance.private.key` on each node

 ## Docker

 Docker-Images are available here: